Traci Evenson

 Ten days later, Cedar Rapids Police Capt.
 Glen Fox said the reward hadn’t yet brought in any credible tips in the hunt for Traci Evenson’s killer.

-Detectives began casting a wider net, posting inquires with the state Division of Criminal Investigation and the Midstates Organized Crime Information Center seeking information on similar cases in and around Iowa.
+Detectives began casting a wider net, posting inquiries with the state Division of Criminal Investigation and the Midstates Organized Crime Information Center seeking information on similar cases in and around Iowa.
 One person already had emerged as a principal suspect — Evenson’s 28-year-old brother-in-law, Anthony D. Jackson, who was married to the sister who found Evenson’s body.

 Second Tragedy Strikes Family